joshwatters/Snow-Plow-On-Jetson/README.md

 ## Snow Plow features

 - most functionality can be viewed within the scripts contained in the [src](./src) folder.
-- For simplicity singular programming language "Python" was used for the program itself.
+- For simplicity singular programming language "Python" was used for most programming.
 - C++ was added for sensor package functionality to allow for arduino code-reusability (Examples included).
 - Code has been internally commented for ease of use.